We are now accepting

 Without them we would not exist.

-They provide help on a regular basis for those who can
+They provide help on a regular basis

-or on an ad hoc basis when possible.
+or on an ad hoc basis.

 If you have some free time and would like to join one of our extraordinary teams to give back to your community,